robin-raymond/zax.io/basics.md

 originValue : Integer
 valueBorrowsOriginalValuesType : originalValue

-// Symbols that start with _ are reserved but may contain underscores
+// Symbols that start with _ are reserved for compiler and toolchain generated
-// where needed.
+// symbols and may contain additional underscores where needed.
 _reservedVariableName
 _ReservedTypeName